James Roosevelt: Post-war career

 After World War II, Roosevelt returned to live in California.
 He rejoined Roosevelt and Sargent as an executive vice president and established the company's office in Los Angeles.
 In 1946, he became chairman of the board of Roosevelt and Haines, successor to Roosevelt and Sargent.
 He later became president of Roosevelt and Company, Inc.

 On July 21, 1946, Roosevelt became chairman of the California State Democratic Central Committee.
 He also began making daily radio broadcasts of political commentary.
 Like his brother Elliott Roosevelt, Roosevelt was prominent in the movement to draft Dwight Eisenhower as the Democratic candidate for president in 1948.
 When President Truman was renominated instead, Roosevelt stepped down as state chairman on August 8.
 He remained a Democratic National Committeeman until 1952.

 In 1950, Roosevelt was the Democratic candidate for Governor of California but lost to Republican incumbent Earl Warren by almost 30% of the votes.

 In 1954, Roosevelt was elected U.S. Representative from California's 26th congressional district, a heavily Democratic district.
 He was re-elected to five additional terms and served from 1955 to 1965, resigning during his sixth term.
 Roosevelt was one of the first politicians to denounce the tactics of Senator Joseph McCarthy.
 He was also the only representative to vote against appropriating funds for the House Un-American Activities Committee.

 In April 1965, Roosevelt ran for Mayor of Los Angeles, challenging incumbent Sam Yorty, but lost in the primary.

-He resigned from Congress in October 1965, 10 months into his sixth term, when President Lyndon B. Johnson appointed him a delegate to the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
-Roosevelt resigned from UNESCO in December 1966 and retired to become an executive of the Investors Overseas Service (IOS) in Geneva, Switzerland.
+Roosevelt resigned from Congress in October 1965, 10 months into his sixth term, when President Lyndon B. Johnson appointed him a delegate to the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
+Roosevelt resigned from UNESCO in December 1966 and retired to become an executive of Bernie Cornfeld's Investors Overseas Service (IOS) in Geneva, Switzerland.